nyameaama/Embedded-Virtual-Memory/README.md

 # Embedded-Virtual-Memory

-Virtual Memory Implementation for Memory Constrained Controllers
+The Embedded Virtual Memory library is a library which provides a Virtual Memory Implementation for Memory Constrained Controllers.
+As a way to preserve RAM, the memory management technique provides an idealized abstraction of the storage resources that are actually available on the controller which allows for a very large (main) memory.

+Documentation is here